 Because deejays and radio announcers frequently hear complaints about the island’s environmental issues on these call-in shows, some of them have become well-versed in elevating those issues nationally.
 This elevation also results in the resolution of basic environmental issues related to waste management or the population density pressures on the Barbados infrastructure.
 This culturally relevant public engagement provides Barbados with alternative ways to solve environmental issues.

 Barbadian music also plays a part in raising general environmental awareness through musical social commentary and the rise of Barbadian bashment soca music.
 Barbadian music tells music lovers almost everything about life in Barbados, including the environmental issues facing the island.
 Since the 80s, there have been entertainers who have dropped environmental mentions into their music, while others have sung very directly about environmental issues.
 Popular Barbadian artists such as the Mighty Gabby and MADD have songs that are indicators of the environmental times and describe the country’s response to the environmental stresses it faces.
 In climate change lingo, this just may be the most fun example of adaptation and resilience in our society.

 All in all, Barbados is working hard on resolving its environmental issues and creating sustainability that is urgently needed.
-For every other island in the Caribbean region and beyond, how Barbados manages a passion for partying, the traditions of the Crop Over festival and the island’s economy serves as a unique example of how culture, sustainability and entertainment can create solutions that are effectively bound to the social fabric of a country.
+For every other island in the Caribbean region and beyond, how Barbados manages a passion for partying, the traditions of the Crop Overall, the festival and the island’s economy serve as a unique example of how culture, sustainability, and entertainment can create solutions that are effectively bound to the social fabric of a country.